ToMMApps/mgoqueryjs/README.md

 Examples:
 - ((x='3'),(y='5'))|(y='4') becomes {'$or': [{'$and': [{'x': '3'}, {'y': '5'}]}, {'y': '4'}]}

-Missing
+Configuration Options
 -------------
+Some options can be overhanded to the constructor:

-- Keep whitespaces inside of apostrophes
+- removeAllWhitespaces: Ignores the whitespaces inside of delimiters.